-I remember a few years back browsing Julia Child’s book “The Way to Cook” noticing in the ingredient list of many recipes named the tarragon.
+A few years back, browsing Julia Child’s book “The Way to Cook” I noticed in the ingredient list of many recipes the tarragon.
 I couldn’t recognize this word so I looked it over in the dictonary but it wasn’t of any help.
 I haven’t ever heard of “dragoncello” either in my young life.

 So I became even more curious and I started searching for tarragon everywhere.
 Nowhere to be found in any supermarket of my -small- city.

-One day running some errands into the historic center of Siena, I passed by a local greengrocer which had a blackboard outside the door stating “Fresh wild tarragon!”.
+One day running some errands into the historic center of Siena, I passed by a local greengrocer which had a blackboard outside the door with the message “Fresh wild tarragon!”.
 I stopped in the middle of the road and I couldn’t believe it..
-I found it!!
+I’ve found it!!

 Anyway, herbs and spices are one of my biggest passion and I always try to find a way to use them differently.
 When I bought the fresh tarragon – despite all the Julia Child’s recipes – I didn’t know exactly what to do with it.
 So it came up the idea to add it to the gnocchi dough as a twist!